CCI-GU-Sweden/CCI_registration_documents/instructions/install_napari.md

-# Installing Napari and plguins
+# Installing Napari and plugins

 The simplest way to get Napari on your computer is to install it as a bundled app.
 After it is installed you can easily extend its functionality by installing plugins

-1. Go to the page https://napari.org/stable/tutorials/fundamentals/installation_bundle_conda.html and follow the instructions to download and install Napari for your computers platform.
+1. Go to [this page](https://napari.org/stable/tutorials/fundamentals/installation_bundle_conda.html) and follow the instructions to download and install Napari for your computers platform.

 2. Verify that it is working by launching Napari, either from your UI or from a terminal.
 You should have a viewer window showing something like this: